 Example of KDM4A assay procedure with HTRF.
 Enzymatic demethylation of the biotinylated histone H3 lysine 36 residue is detected by a Europium cryptate-labeled antibody specific to the histone methylation status (M2).
 The histone substrate peptide is biotinylated and binds to streptavidin carrying the acceptor conjugate XL665.

-KDM4A was inhibited by reference compounds 2,4-PDCA and IOX1.
-2,4 PDCA (IC50 = 138 nM) does inhibit the enzyme 15 x more than IOX1 (IC50 = 2014 nM).
+KDM4A was inhibited by 2 reference compounds.
 Shown is a concentration-response curve with 10 inhibitor concentrations performed in duplicates.

 The Amplex Red reagent is a fluorogenic substrate for horseradish peroxidase for quantification of the activity of enzymes that produce peroxide, such as demethylase LSD1.
 The Amplex Red reagent reacts with peroxide in a 1:1 stoichiometry to produce the red-fluorescent oxidation product, resorufin, which can be quantified by a luminometer.

 AlphaLISA assays stand for amplified luminescent proximity homogeneous assay.

 Demethylase assay procedure with AlphaLISA for example KDM4D.
 Enzymatic demethylation of the biotinylated histone H3 lysine 9 residue is detected by antibodies specific to the histone methylation status (M2) which are coupled to AlphaLISA acceptor beads.
 Streptavidin covered donor beads interact with the histone substrate peptide via the biotin tag.
 The proximity of donor and acceptor beads enables singlet oxygens, a radical oxygen form, to transfer energy to the acceptor beads inducing fluorescence.